-Before you visit with an allergist, it is important you understand your insurance benefits.
+Before you visit an allergist, it is important you understand your insurance benefits.

 The information we receive may not always have your most accurate and updated benefit coverage, and we strongly suggest our patients contact their insurance provider’s member services department before coming to see the doctor.
 Be clear on what your individual plan covers before you visit.

 - Your insurance card.
 Phone number for member services is located on the back of the card.

 - Policy holder’s name and date of birth.